htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Setting ``$(USE_NFS)`` to ``False`` is always safe.
-It may result in slightly more network traffic, but HTCondor jobs are most often heavy on CPU and light on I/O. It also ensures that a remote standard universe HTCondor job will always use HTCondor’s remote system calls mechanism to reroute I/O and therefore see the exact same file system that the user sees on the machine where she/he submitted the job.
+It may result in slightly more network traffic, but HTCondor jobs are most often heavy on CPU and light on I/O. It also ensures that a remote standard universe HTCondor job will always use HTCondor's remote system calls mechanism to reroute I/O and therefore see the exact same file system that the user sees on the machine where she/he submitted the job.